OpenCTI-Platform/opencti/docs/docs/usage/exploring-observations.md

 ### General presentation

 An Observable is a distinct entity from the Indicator within OpenCTI and represents an immutable object.
 Observables can encompass a wide range of entities such as IPv4 addresses, domain names, email addresses, and more.
-Importantly, Observables doesn't inherently imply malicious intent, they can include items like legitimate IP addresses or domains associated with an organization.
+Importantly, Observables don't inherently imply malicious intent, they can include items like legitimate IP addresses or domains associated with an organization.
 Additionally, they serve as raw data points without the additional detection context found in Indicators.

 When clicking on the Observables tab at the top left, you see the list of all the Observables you have access to, in respect with your [allowed marking definitions](../administration/users.md).